Principles for Responsible Investment

 Principles for Responsible Investment (UNPRI or PRI) is a United Nations-supported international network of financial institutions working together to implement its six aspirational principles, often referenced as "the Principles".
 Its goal is to understand the implications of sustainability for investors and support signatories to facilitate incorporating these issues into their investment decision-making and ownership practices.
 In implementing these principles, signatories contribute to the development of a more sustainable global financial system.

 The Principles offer a framework of possible actions for incorporating environmental, social and corporate governance factors into investment practices across asset classes.
 Responsible investment is a process that must be tailored to fit each organisation's investment strategy, approach and resources.
 The Principles are designed to be compatible with the investment styles of large, diversified, institutional investors that operate within a traditional fiduciary framework.

-As of March 2022, more than 4,800 signatories from over 80 countries representing approximately US$100 trillion have signed up to the Principles.
+As of December 2024, more than 5,000 signatories from over 80 countries representing approximately US$128 trillion have signed up to the Principles.

 In some cases, before retaining an investment manager, institutional investors will inquire as to whether the manager is a signatory.

 Overview

-About the PRI
+About

-In early 2005, the then UN Secretary-General, Kofi Annan, invited a group of the world’s largest institutional investors to join a process to develop the Principles for Responsible Investment.
+In early 2005, the then UN Secretary-General, Kofi Annan, invited a group of the world's largest institutional investors to join a process to develop the Principles for Responsible Investment.
 A 20-person investor group drawn from institutions in 12 countries was supported by a 70-person group of experts from the investment industry, intergovernmental organisations and civil society.
 The Principles were launched in April 2006 at the New York Stock Exchange.

+The Principles were incubated by the UNEP Finance Initiative and the UN Global Compact and were developed and launched by a joint Secretariat from both organizations including: James Gifford, Paul Clements Hunt, Georg Kell, Jacob Malthouse, Gordon Hagart, Philip Walker and Gavin Power.

 The Principles are based on the notion that environmental, social and governance (ESG) issues, such as climate change and human rights, can affect the performance of investment portfolios and should therefore be considered alongside more traditional financial factors if investors are to properly fulfill their fiduciary duty.
 The six Principles provide a global framework for mainstream investors to consider these ESG issues.

 The PRI was created alongside the Principles to help put the framework into practice.

-The Principles saw increased sign-up following the global financial crisis of 2008–2009, according to a report in the Financial Times.
+The Principles saw increased sign-up following the 2008 financial crisis, according to a report in the Financial Times.

-The Principles are ‘voluntary and aspirational’ and they do not have minimum entry requirements or absolute performance standards for responsible investment.
+The Principles are 'voluntary and aspirational' and they do not have minimum entry requirements or absolute performance standards for responsible investment.
 However, signatories have an obligation to report on the extent to which they implement the Principles through the annual Reporting and Assessment process.

-The PRI has around 200 staff based mostly in London, with offices in New York City, Seoul, Sao Paulo, Amsterdam, Tokyo and Cape Town.
+The PRI has around 200 staff based mostly in London, with offices in New York City, Seoul, São Paulo, Amsterdam, Tokyo and Cape Town.